pting-me/fresh-tomato/README.md

     of the default Deno Fresh install
 - VSCode intellisense does not import properly from `import_map.json`, and keeps grabbing from urls
-- `twind` feels like "we have Tailwind at home," and just feels really weird to try to get working
+- Had trouble working with `twind` plugin
   - Still have unresolved issue with color types being implemented properly, and is really difficult to figure out with documentation
   - Half the time, docs feel like they don't apply to the current Deno Fresh use